Hgoatly/Discover-Skane/testing.md

 - JSHint was used to test the validity of the Javascript code in the project.
 'Const' was flagged as a warning, but once it was told to recognise ECMAScript 6 features by adding: '/*jshint esversion: 6 */' at the top, all Javascript code passed with no errors or warnings.
+Undefined and unused vairables are noted however, but these are all either defined in other files, or necessary for the Google maps API functionality.

 ## Testing the User Stories: